sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 # Introduction

 In the previous post we briefly discussed why CNN's are not capable of extracting sequence relationships.
-Fundamental reason for that failure is assumption of independence among the training and test examples.
-Say, if each image is a data point, then each image is considered as independent examples.
+Fundamental reason for that failure is assumption of independence among the training examples.
+Say, if each image is a data point, then each image is considered as independent example.
 Since they're independent, after a data point is processed, there is no purpose for storing state of the network.
 Why?

 Because you don't need that anymore.
 You saw the picture of a monkey, you identified it as a monkey and story is over.
 You don't need the monkey information to understand the **next image** of a piglet.
 (If you know a few things about CNNs you might have an objection here and the argument will be on parameter sharing.
 Parameters of CNNs are shared on spatial patterns as discussed in [previous post](https://sleebapaul.github.io/rnn-tutorial/){:target="_blank"}.
 CNNs can't carry temporal patterns.
 Later, we'll explain temporal parameter sharing of RNN in detail.)